 3) If it is bad weather go to the Omniversum and watch the movie "born to be wild". www.omniversum.nl over 6 years ago

 1) The Binnenhof, home to the Dutch parliament since the 16th century (plus a rest stop at the Winter Palace of Queen Mother Emma, now home to the mind-bending works by M.C.
 Escher)

 2) Scheveningen, the Hague’s seafront-resort only 15 minutes away from city center--make sure you have a drink at the grand Kurhaus hotel, Scheveningen’s most dominant structure.

 3) The Municipal Museum, or Gemeentemuseum Den Haag--until mid-2014, it houses the best of Dutch and Flemish art since the 1600s, has a breathtaking collection of Mondrian, and is housed in a really cool building that by itself is worth a visit.
 Plus, the Municipal Museum is close to an excellent dinner spot: Frederik Hendriklaan, a street full of stores, restaurants, and bars.
 I loved Toko Sawa, a family-owned Indonesian restaurant with very delicious food.

 Here's a relaxing day itinerary for the Hague: http://transplantedtatar.wordpress.com/2012/12/18/strolling-in-the-hague/ almost 6 years ago

 Delft is a quick and pleasant ride on the No.1 tram from the centre of The Hague.
 It's a smaller, quieter, and less touristy version of Amsterdam.
 Beautiful canals, cobbled streets and superb examples of old Dutch architecture.
-And the home of Vermeer. over 5 years ago
+And the home of Vermeer. almost 6 years ago